nVotesOrg/libmix/README.md

 * Patches to the unicrypt library for optimisation (parallelism, native code)
 * A benchmark simulating the crypto for a full election cycle

 See [here](https://nvotes.com/parallelizing-a-mixnet-prototype/) for performance numbers.
+See [here](https://nvotesorg.github.io/nMix/benchmarks.html) for performance numbers when used in the nMix protocol.

 ### Running the benchmark